babelsociety/website/content/blog/in-depth-economy/index.md

 ## Sustainability

-Many production activities when done without care can detrimental to our environment.
+Many production activities when done without care can be detrimental to our environment.

 A management of scarce resources that doesn't consider a sustainable cycle of production and consumption is a short-sighted and self-destructive one.
 Such carelessness is what brought upon us the global climate crisis, which could potentially wipe-out humanity from Earth.